brendt/stitcher.io/app/Blog/Content/2026-04-03-dependency-hygiene.md

 title: Dependency Hygiene
 ---

+_Edit: this blog post sparked a lot of interesting discussions.
+I first wrote a separate followup blog post, but I wanted to bundle everything in one place.
+So I added a section to this blog post instead, addressing some of the arguments that were made across the internet._

 I was reading this blog post about how [package managers are evil](https://stitcher.io/feed/posts/74429).
 I don't really agree on the "evil" part because package managers do solve a problem that would be very hard to deal with manually.
 That being said, I was curious enough to do a little experiment.

 I recently came across a project that required `paragonie/sodium_compat`.
 Fair enough: it adds support for sodium functions before they came built-in with PHP 7.2.
 However… this particular project required PHP 7.3 at the minimum!
 So even though `paragonie/sodium_compat` got included in every installation, it wasn't actually useful anymore.
 So [I made an issue](https://github.com/pusher/pusher-http-php/issues/400) asking them about it, and eventually they did remove it.